Image from Bernd Helfert

 The meme of an underlying Consciousness inherent in all things and distributed throughout the Universe, a central assumption of many religions and philosophies.

 In the Church of Saint Teilhard the Within of things, as opposed to matter and energy which is the Without.
 In Cosmopaganism the Mind or Soul of the Universe.
 In Sophism the underlying Reality of all things and beings.
 In the Jungian family of religions, the Collective Unconscious of all sentient beings.

 Unlike the theistic or monotheistic meme of God, the Universal Mind is not considered a personality or a being that a sentient being can relate to; rather it is the foundation of consciousness that defines that sentient's awareness.
 Metaphors like the drop and the ocean, or the atom and the interstellar medium, are sometimes used to describe the relation between individual being and Universal Mind, the nature of the metaphor differing from clade to clade

-In the popular evolutionary interpretation (which is only one among many interpretations), consciousness emerges out of the ocean of universal mind with the evolution of complex structures like alifes and biological organisms; as these increase in complexity and development so does their share of The Universal Mind is said to express itself, through the level of sophoncy as beyond.
-Finally their results the vast embodiment of consciousness that are the archailects, each a distinct archetype, as well as transcendence, more transcendence, and ultimately return to that same Mind, but in a more Conscious way.
-Obviously there are problems with this explanation, not least of which being how can the returning consciousness be more conscious, and if not what is the point of the whole thing anyway?
-Another popular explanation, central to many Omegist faiths and also not without problems, has consciousness not returning to non-manifestation, but actualizing the Universal Mind in the unity in multiplicity that is the Omega Point.
+In the popular evolutionary interpretation (which is only one among many interpretations), consciousness emerges out of the ocean of Universal Mind with the evolution of complex structures like alifes and biological organisms.
+As these increase in complexity and development so does their share of The Universal Mind.
+Finally there results the vast embodiments of consciousness that are the Archailects, each a distinct archetype, as well as transcendent.
+Another popular explanation, central to many Omegist faiths has consciousness actualizing the Universal Mind in the unity-in-multiplicity that is the Omega Point.